SQL Server views in Configuration Manager

 Enables users to export reports in different kinds of popular formats.

-For more information about using reports from the Configuration Manager console, see Reporting in Configuration Manager.
+For more information about using reports from the Configuration Manager console, see Introduction to reporting.

 To create effective reports, accurate SQL statements based on the appropriate Configuration Manager views need to be used to retrieve the required data and to display the expected output.
 Knowing the Configuration Manager database view schema is an important first step in learning how to create these reports.

 Much of the Configuration Manager SQL Server view schema maps to the SMS Provider WMI schema, which is used when building WQL-based queries and collections in the Configuration Manager console.
 However, querying the views directly can be much faster than using WMI and WQL, which receive a query request and in turn query the SQL Server database for the information.
 By using SQL Server views directly, you eliminate the intermediate step and gain a faster path to the data.
 For more information about the SMS Provider WMI schema, see SMS Provider WMI Schema Reference in Configuration Manager.